cofoundry-cms/cofoundry/docs/user-docs/User Areas/Data APIs/Authentication.md

 Authentication APIs can be found in the `IAdvancedContentRepository` in the `Users().Authentication()` method chain.

-> The **AuthenticationSample** project in the [Cofoundry.Samples.UserAreas sample](https://github.com/cofoundry-cms/Cofoundry.Samples.UserAreas) contains an example of authentication features.
+> The **AuthenticationSample** project in the [user areas sample](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/UserAreas) contains an example of authentication features.

 ## Signing In